-- The resident can move his or her belongings into his or her room or apartment on designated move-in days prior to each semester. - At the end of each semester, if a resident is graduating, transferring, leav-

-- ing on internship, or withdrawing from the university, the resident should vacate his or her room or apartment within 24 hours after his or her last exam.
-If the resident cannot vacate the residence hall, he or she must obtain prior permission from the Office of Residence Life to remain later. - Graduating seniors are permitted to stay in their rooms or apartments until graduation day with approval of the Hall Director.
+- The resident can move their belongings into their room or apartment on designated move-in days prior to the start of each semester. - At the end of each semester, if a resident is not returning to their space for the upcoming term, the resident should vacate their room or apartment within 24 hours after their last exam.
+If the resident cannot vacate the residence hall, they must obtain prior permission from the Office of Housing and Residence Life to remain later.